|Peter > Schubach > Fruth> Souder > Hicks (H6a1a)|

 Peter > Schubach > Fruth> Souder > Hicks (H6a1a)

 Generation 1: Eva Maria Peter was born 12 April 1762 in Beindersheim, Pfalz (often translated as Palatine), Germany, the daughter of Johann Peter, Jr., and his wife.
 Eva Maria married Johannes "Jakob" Schubach on 5 January 1790 in Beindersheim, and she died on 13 January 1823 in Beindersheim.
-(It is likely that a closer inspection of Beindersheim records would reveal a great deal more about the ancestry of Eva Maria Peter).
+(A closer inspection of Beindersheim records Eva Maria Peter was the daughter of Johannes Peter and Anna Maria Diehl).

 Generation 2: Maria Margaretha Schubach, born ca. 1802, was the daughter of Eva Maria Peter and Johannes Jakob Schubach.
 On 12 February 1828 Maria Margaretha married Johannes "Georg" Fruth, III, descendant of Hans Martin Fruth, born ca. 1650, for whom records can be found beginning in the late 1600’s in Beindersheim, Germany.